murffious/awesome-coder/README.md

-A bunch of awesome stuff to be help one become an awesome coder.
+A bunch of awesome stuff to be help one become an awesome coder. constantly evolving ulitamtely determine what kind of a developer do you want to be and specialze or a be a jack of all trades(skills).

 ## Software Engineer Skills